Elimination Location

 (Virginia Beach, VA)

-My 4th cat and baby, Sasha just started going in the house a couple of weeks ago.
-She has gone in the dining room 3 times which is only steps from the cat door to the garage where the litter boxes are.
+My fourth cat and baby, Sasha just started going in the house a couple of weeks ago.
+She has gone in the dining room three times, which is only steps from the cat door to the garage where the litter boxes are.

 I don't understand this because Sasha is spoiled.
 Any suggestions?

-Well, the first idea with inappropriate elimination is always that you want to rule out a physical problem.
+My thoughts: With inappropriate elimination, you want to rule out a physical problem.

 If the physical problem (such as constipation, bladder infection, stones, virus, and so on) still exists, then you have to address that first with your vet since nothing will change until that's fixed.